msalguer/scripts_servers/README.md

 # scripts_servers
 MIT License.
 Manuel Salguero

-Set of scripts on Bash shell for basic installations of Apache2, PHP (PHP 7 or default distribution versions), Nginx/PHP-FPM, MySQL 5 or 8 version, Wordpress and Moodle, with HTTPS self-signed certificate.
+Set of scripts in Bash shell for basic installations of Apache2, PHP (PHP 7 or default distribution versions), Nginx/PHP-FPM, MySQL 5 or 8 version, Wordpress and Moodle, with HTTPS self-signed certificate.

 The system under which it has been tested has been Ubuntu 20.04